plexguide/Unraid_Intel-ARC_Deployment/README.md

 ---

 ## Upgrading to Unraid 7.0 and Installing Required Plugins

-Before setting up the AV1 Tdarr Flow or the Tdarr Node Killer Script, ensure that you are running Unraid 7.0 and have the necessary plugins installed to monitor and manage your Intel ARC GPU.
+Before setting up the AV1 Tdarr Flow or the Tdarr Node Killer Script (totally optional and not needed), ensure that you are running Unraid 7.0 and have the necessary plugins installed to monitor and manage your Intel ARC GPU.

 ### Installing Intel GPU TOP Plugin